 For the year ended December 31, 2016, we recognized cost of product sales of \$35,000 for sales of SUSTOL, primarily related to shipping and distribution costs.
 All SUSTOL units sold in 2016 were manufactured prior to the approval of SUSTOL, and the costs to manufacture such units were recorded to research and development expense in prior periods.
-We expect the cost of product sales to increase in 2017, as we began capitalizing raw materials, labor and overhead related to the manufacturing of SUSTOL in the third quarter of 2016.
 There was no comparable activity in 2015.